Philadelphia Phillies vs. Miami Marlins Results, Stats, and Recap - September 13, 2020 Gametracker

 MIAMI (AP)

+Aguilar, Matt Joyce and Brian Anderson hit RBI singles in the first, and Aguilar made it 4-1 with an RBI double in the third.
+Chad Wallach added a two-run homer in the sixth off Ranger Suarez.

-Facing the organization that traded him before the 2019 season, Sanchez (3-1) struck out four, walked three and hit a batter.
-He became the second Marlins pitcher to go the distance by his fifth game.
-The Marlins acquired Sanchez and catcher Jorge Alfaro for catcher J.T.
-Realmuto, who did not play after getting banged up Saturday.
+In the opener, Sixto Sanchez faced the organization that traded him along with catcher Jorge Alfaro for J.T.
+Realmuto before the 2019 season.
+Realmuto sat out the doubleheader after getting banged up Saturday.

-''It motivated me a lot that I was facing the Phillies,'' Sanchez said in Spanish. ''I held my head high, knowing I could beat the Phillies.''
+''It motivated me a lot that I was facing the Phillies,'' Sanchez said in Spanish. ''I held my head high, knowing I could beat the Phillies.
+Thank God we were able to win.''

-Miami (22-20), in line for a playoff berth as a wild card, moved within a half-game of the Phillies (23-21).
-Zach Eflin (2-1) was to start the second game for Philadelphia, the next-to-last game of the major leagues' first seven-game, regular-season series since 1967.
+Realmuto felt hip discomfort running out a ground ball Saturday.
+First baseman Rhys Hoskins did not play after favoring his left arm following a collision with Dickerson', who was attempting to beat out a grounder.

+Hoskins had an X-ray on his left forearm and the results were negative, Girardi said.
+Realmuto and Hoskins will probably have MRIs to better define the severity of their injuries.

+Miami shortstop Miguel Rojas did not play the first game after jamming his right middle finger when he tripped while running to his position before Saturday's game but went 2 for 3 with a sixth-inning, two-run double in game two.

+''Huge day for us as a team and as an organization,'' Rojas said.

-Sanchez retired Bryce Harper on a grounder with a man for the final out of the sixth and Kyle Garlick on a grounder with two on that ended the game.
+Sixto Sanchez (3-1) retired Bryce Harper on a grounder with a man for the final out of the sixth and Kyle Garlick on a grounder with two on that ended the game.

 ''I went after him and was able to locate the pitches correctly and get him,'' Sanchez said of Harper.